VarshaDas/System-Design-Notes/Redundancy.md

 - **Network Redundancy:** Multiple network paths or devices to ensure continued connectivity if one path fails.
 Examples include having multiple ISPs or routers.
 - **Data Redundancy:** Storing copies of data in multiple locations or formats to prevent data loss.
 Examples include database replication and backup systems.

-**Common Redundancy Configurations:**

-- **Active-Passive:** One component (active) handles all the load, while the other (passive) remains idle until needed.
-- **Active-Active:** Multiple components handle load simultaneously, providing both performance benefits and failover capability.

-# System Design 101 - Redundancy

-## Introduction
-Redundancy is an important concept in system design that refers to the duplication of critical components or processes in a system.
-The goal of redundancy is to ensure that the system can continue to function even in the event of failures or disruptions.

-Redundancy can be applied to various aspects of a system, such as hardware, software, data, and network infrastructure.

 ## Types of Redundancy